ddoronin/rinzler/README.md

 > BSON can be compared to binary interchange formats, such as Protocol Buffers.
 BSON is more “schemaless” than Protocol Buffers – this being both an advantage in flexibility, and a slight disadvantage in space as BSON has a little overhead for fieldnames within the serialized BSON data.

-MongoDB is a perfect example where this flow should shine, because it's already working with BSON and everything you need to grab BSON from Mongo and send it to a client browser over web sockets.
+MongoDB is a perfect example where this flow should shine, because this db is completely relying on BSON.

 ## Protocol

-Client request:
+Client:

 | Header | Description |
 | ------ | ----------- |